 Vimeo's privacy settings and custom embed settings do not apply to third-party player links.
 The third-party player you're using might support its own set of customizations, but you will need to check out their support documentation for more info.

-Third-party player links do no expire, so anyone can view your videos through these URLs.
+Third-party player links do not expire, so anyone can view your videos through these URLs.
 If you add them to a third-party player outside of Vimeo, people may be able to find and share these links.

-Stats for your videos in third-party players
+Analytics for your videos in third-party players